Q&A: ESPN's Mike Greenberg takes a write turn with novel

 Q: Ever find yourself in credit card trouble along the way?

-happened to me in my career were things I planned.
+None of the things that have ever happened to me in my career were things I planned.

 Q: How old were you when you received your first card?

 A: My parents gave me a credit card when I was young and taught me how to use it.
 I always joke around that my brother had it much better than I did because when he was in college, his credit card bill went to my dad, who wouldn't even look at it, he'd just write a check.
 My credit card bill went to my mom, who wanted to know what every single charge on it was.
 So I learned from a very young age -- "No, Mom, that was a haircut; I needed a haircut.
 I couldn't see!"
 I definitely got the short end of that.